Quotients of the square of a curve by a mixed action, further quotients and Albanese morphisms: Applications

 Following \cite{CanFr15}*{Table 3}, the next cases are three families with $p_g=q=2$ and $K^2=6$.
 We separate them in two cases according to the isomorphism class of $G^0$.

+We first treat the case when $G^0$ is not cyclic.
+Then $G^0$ is isomorphic to $\left( \ZZ/2\ZZ \right)^2$ and these surfaces are obtained by an \'etale $\left( \ZZ/2\ZZ \right)^2$-cover of a curve of genus $2$.
+It is wellknown that these covers form two families (see for example \cite{ortega}) and then they give two distinct families of mixed surfaces as well.

 \begin{proposition} Let $X$ be a mixed semi-isogenous surface with $p_g(X)=q(X)=2$, $K_X^2=6$ whose minimal realization has $G^0$ not cyclic. \begin{enumerate} \item There are two disjoint families of these surfaces.
-In both cases $X$ is minimal, its minimal realization as mixed surface is given by $G^0\cong \left( {\ZZ}_{/2\ZZ}\right)^2$ acting freely on a curve $C$ of genus $5$, $G \cong D(\ZZ_{/4\ZZ})$. \item $\Alb(X)\cong\Alb(X_{C/Z(G),G^0/Z(G)})$ is one of the Abelian varieties in Lemma \ref{doublecover}, isogenous to $J(C/G^0)$ with an isogeny of degree $2$.
+In both cases $X$ is minimal, its minimal realization as mixed surface is given by $G^0\cong \left( \ZZ/2\ZZ \right)^2$ acting freely on a curve $C$ of genus $5$, $G \cong D(\ZZ/4\ZZ)$. \item The Albanese variety of $X$ is isomorphic to $\Alb(X_{C/Z(G),G^0/Z(G)})$, one of the Abelian varieties in Lemma \ref{doublecover}, isogenous to $J(C/G^0)$ via an isogeny of degree $2$.
 The Albanese morphism of $X$ is a double cover branched on one of the curves $\Delta_i'$ in Definition \ref{Delta'}. \end{enumerate} \end{proposition}

 \begin{proof} \begin{enumerate} \item \cite{CanFr15}*{Table 3}. \item The group $K$ in Theorem \ref{Albanese and generalized dihedral surfaces} in this case is the center $Z(G)$ of $G$.
 Then $C/K$ has genus $3$ and the further quotient $(C \times C)/G_K$ is then one of the dihedral surfaces of Lemma \ref{doublecover}.